Used Car Reviews

 Toyota Corolla is one of the most reliable cars on the road.
 It's a comfortable compact sedan with a practical roomy interior and a soft smooth ride.
 The 1.8L Corolla is not fast or sporty, but is easy to drive and you know it will start every morning and get you where you need to be.
 The Corolla holds its value well and is easy to maintain.
 Fuel economy is not bad too.
 The 2012 Corolla 1.8L auto is rated at 26/34 mpg or 9.0/6.9 L/100 km.
 Read full review »

-The Matrix is a practical wagon with a roomy interior and good handling.
+The Matrix is a practical wagon with a roomy interior and easy handling.
 With good headroom in the front and back, It is a great car for tall people.
 It also offers plenty of cargo space and the rear seats fold flat.
-The cargo floor is plastic, which is easy to clean.
+The cargo floor is covered by the easy-to-clean plastic.
 Fuel economy is good for a wagon.
-The 2012 Matrix auto is rated at 25/32 mpg or 9.4/7.4 L/100 km The base 1.8L engine is not very strong, but adequate for day to day driving.
-Full review »
+The 2012 Matrix auto is rated at 26/32 mpg or 9.0/7.4 L/100 km The base 1.8L engine is not very strong, but adequate for daily driving.
+Read full review »

 2008-2011 Subaru Impreza